Excitable quantum systems: the bosonic avalanche laser: Quantum stochastic dynamics

 of each trajectory for a sufficiently large time interval $T$ and define the normalized noise spectrum as

 where $ \langle \bullet\rangle$ denotes the trajectory average.
-The shape of the resulting noise spectra is plotted in Fig.~\ref{fig:SCR}(b) for different $\chaingain$, which quantifies the strength of the injected noise.
+The shape of the resulting noise spectra is plotted in Fig.~\ref{fig:SCR}(b) for different $\chaingain$, which quantifies the strength of the driving process and of the injected noise.
 We see that for all parameters, the spectrum reaches a maximum, $S(\omega_{\rm max})$, at a nonvanishing frequency $\omega_{\rm max}>0$, which indicates a semi-regular behavior.
 Deep within the self-pulsing phase, the peak frequency $\omega_{\rm max}\approx 2\pi/\tau$ is roughly consistent with the mean-field prediction for the period $\tau$, although we do not find a tight correspondence in general.

 In the literature on excitable systems, it is common to introduce the so-called coherence parameter~\cite{gang_stochastic_1993,kato_quantum_2021}